Vheekey/mini-apartment-crawler/README.md

 Kindly note that this is for 3 rooms and above and more sites will be added as I find the time.

+# Languages
+This is written in bash and node.js.

 # Usage
 To run in console, simply run the following command: